 When we think of traumatic injury, we typically envision gruesome wounds: amputations, avulsions, impaled objects, compound fractures.
 And any of these injuries can impact the thoracic cavity.
 But thoracic trauma can also be frighteningly subtle.
 So, let's discuss the various ways the chest can be impacted by trauma and some of the clinical signs that may accompany such injuries.
-For recognizing thoracic trauma is the first step in effective treatment.
+Recognizing thoracic trauma is the first step in effective treatment.

-Thoracic trauma can result from myriad scenarios: automobile accidents, where the patient impacts the steering wheel; gunshot wounds, either through-and-through or those that pinball within the cavity; or stabbings, which can nick or severe veins and arteries.
+Thoracic trauma can result from myriad scenarios: automobile accidents, where the patient impacts the steering wheel; gunshot wounds, either through-and-through or those that pinball within the cavity; or stabbings, which can nick or sever veins and arteries.
 The result?
 A severely compromised patient.

 Recognizing Thoracic Trauma

 The patient's presenting signs and symptoms will depend upon the structures affected and the extent of the damage.
 Minor trauma, such as an isolated fractured rib, or a minor pulmonary contusion, may present with point tenderness and pain upon inhalation/exhalation.
-The patient's oxygen saturation will typically not be affected in such cases, and careful packaging and transport, along with supplemental oxygen (when necessary), continuous monitoring, and pain management are about all that is required.
+The patient's oxygen saturation will typically not be affected in such cases, and careful packaging and transport, along with supplemental oxygen (when necessary), continuous monitoring, and pain management, are about all that is required.